Skip to content

 field trips

-Visit OMCA in-person for a guided gallery visit, performance, or self-guided field trip.
-Please note: if a program is sold out, you are welcome to join our waitlist.
+Visit OMCA in person for a guided gallery visit, performance, or self-guided field trip.
+Program sold out?
+We encourage you to join our waitlist.

 Learn more